meghdadyazdi/UCFD-Milestone/README.md

 I would like to expand the shop section to be able to sell and deliver.

 ### Testing
-This site was tested on Chrome.
+This site was tested on Chrome, Safari, and FireFox.

 ### Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 ### Media
 All photos were taken from [Unsplash](https://unsplash.com/),

-### Acknowledgements